 I would also say that Croatia is cheaper than Italy and Greece.
 I have been to Istria in September 2007, which is considered to be off-season. and we really enjoyed ourselves going out for dinner, drinking wine and partying.
 Unfortunately up in the north of Croatia doesn't have sandy beaches - it's all stones and rocks.
 But beautiful clear water, great for swimming and snorkeling.
 But you should bring bathing shoes as there are heaps of sea urchins - so be careful!

-Worth visiting in the Istria region is Pula - an ancient, roman city with an amphitheater. almost 8 years ago
+Worth visiting in the Istria region is Pula - an ancient, roman city with an amphitheater. about 8 years ago

 Croatia is fantastic!
 Dubrovnik is one of my highlights places in all of Europe.
 Croatia's fairly cheap, although I'd recommend the shoulder season (May/June, Sept/Oct) to avoid the crowds.
 Korcula (island off the coast just a little north of Dubrovnik) is also great.

-If I were you I'd go as early in June as possible, and see Dubrovnik, maybe Korcula and Split depending on time. almost 8 years agoAnswered by richard maddock via Travellr.com
+If I were you I'd go as early in June as possible, and see Dubrovnik, maybe Korcula and Split depending on time. about 8 years agoAnswered by richard maddock via Travellr.com

 Yeah Split is a very touristy town even in early June.